 We know you are going through pain and dealing with the emotional impact that the accident and subsequent injury has had on you, and we will do everything in our power to hold the responsible party accountable.
 Those whose negligence caused the accident and your injury should be the ones to pay.

-You are not in this alone.
-Our team of attorneys are on your side.
-Call us today and tell us about the accident.
+Our attorneys have the experience you need to get you the money you deserve.
+Contact us today and tell us about the accident.
 We can help.

 How Brian White & Associates, P.C., Can Help If You’ve Been Electrocuted in Houston

 Managing the medical issues related to an electrical injury is daunting enough without having to be overwhelmed by legal matters.
 How to file a claim against the responsible party for negligence is not where your energy should be directed.
 Let us handle the legal matters while you heal from your electrocution injury.

 Attorney Brian White & Associates, P.C., is a well-respected law firm known for providing our clients with world-class representation.
 We have years of experience across a spectrum of personal injury cases and that experience means there are few surprises.
 We know what to expect and we will be prepared for all possible hurdles.
 Hiring our personal injury lawyers means having the benefit of our combined experience going to work on your behalf.

 Here are just a few of the things you should know about our work: